bwang63/EnKF_3D_github/README.md

 `out` -- output files directory

-`matfiles` -- temporary matrixes saved and used in data assimilation
+`matfiles` -- temporary matrices saved and used in data assimilation

 `figures` -- reading output directory

 **_Note_**: The first 2 directories (i.e., `matlab` and `mfiles`) contain codes for data assimilation and are suggested being saved under the home directory on the clusters.
-The last 4 directories contain data and are typical large in size.
+The last 4 directories contain data and are typically large in size.
 Therefore they are suggested being saved under a different directory, e.g. the scratch directory.
 The path of `in`, `out`, and `matfiles` directories will be specified by users in the set-up scripts:

-1). to specify the path of in and out directories in the script `./main/romsassim_settings_2kfiles.m`
+1). to specify the paths of in and out directories in the script `./main/romsassim_settings_2kfiles.m`
 ```matlab
 % main directory with the runfiles
 rundir = fullfile('/misc/7/output/bwang/EnKF_3D_Nature_Primer/out/', prefix); % (edit)